Supplicant (computer): Overview

 Businesses, campuses, governments and all other social entities across-the-board in need of security may resort to the use of IEEE 802.1X authentication to regulate users access to their corresponding network infrastructure.
 And to enable this, client devices need to meet supplicant definition in order to gain access.
 In businesses, for example, it is very common that employees will receive their new computer with all the necessary settings appropriately set for IEEE 802.1X authentication, in particular when connecting wirelessly to the network.

 Access

-For a supplicant capable device to gain access to the secured resources on a network, some preconditions should be observed and a context that will make this feasible.
-The network to which the supplicant needs to interact with must have a RADIUS Server (also known as an Authentication Server or an Authenticator), a Dynamic Host Configuration Protocol (DHCP) server if automatic Internet protocol (IP) address assignment is needed, and in certain configurations, an Active Directory domain controller.
+For a supplicant-capable device to gain access to the secured resources on a network, some preconditions should be observed and a context that will make this feasible.
+The network to which the supplicant needs to interact with must have a RADIUS Server (also known as an Authentication Server or an Authenticator), a Dynamic Host Configuration Protocol (DHCP) server if automatic IP address assignment is needed, and in certain configurations, an Active Directory domain controller.
 The domain controller is particularly needed in Microsoft environments when using Microsoft's Internet Authentication Service (IAS) or Network Policy Server (NPS) software to provide RADIUS services from the Authentication Server.